 Claude Code is running pnpm test for the eighth time.
 Each iteration: edit the same expect(...).toBe(...) line, run again, fail again, revert.
 Or it’s ping-ponging between two interpretations of “fix the auth bug” — fixing OAuth, breaking magic-link, fixing magic-link, breaking OAuth.
-Tokens burn, progress bar doesn’t move.
+Tokens burn, the progress bar doesn’t move.
 The agent is in a loop.

 Common causes